Visualization for Human-Centered AI Tools: Definition: Human-Centered AI Tools

+\item\textbf{Involves human users:} Unlike general AI systems, an HCAI tool requires a human user.
+The definition of mixed-initiative interaction~\cite{DBLP:conf/chi/Horvitz99} systems has been debated~\cite{DBLP:journals/expert/Hearst99}, with some arguing that such systems need not involve a human user.
+However, we adopt the view that HCAI tools must involve direct human interaction and agency.
+In this sense, HCAI tools represent a human-centered subset of mixed-initiative systems, emphasizing interaction paradigms that keep humans actively engaged in the decision-making process.

-\item\textbf{Uses an AI model:} While generative AI is currently leading the hype cycle~\cite{DBLP:journals/corr/bommasani/foundation}, we note that basic machine learning models such as linear regression and classification may serve a specific task equally well~\cite{rudin2019stop}. \end{itemize}
+\item\textbf{Uses an AI model:} HCAI tools incorporate AI or machine learning models to augment human capabilities, but the choice of model should be appropriate to the task at hand.
+While generative AI is currently leading the hype cycle~\cite{DBLP:journals/corr/bommasani/foundation}, basic machine learning models such as linear regression and classification may serve specific tasks equally well~\cite{rudin2019stop}.
+The key is that the model enables capabilities beyond what users could achieve through manual analysis. \end{itemize}

 [1]{#1}